aaronalonsotorrens/Heart_disease_risk_predictor/README.md

 ### Page 4: Model Tuning and Insights

 **Before the analysis:**

-We wanted to assess the contribution of each feature and verify the impact of engineered features.
+I wanted to assess the contribution of each feature and verify the impact of engineered features.

 **After the analysis:**

 The page provides:

 - Tuned model performance comparison